chaoliu18/RPLVC/README.md

 <img src="fig/HEVCClass_D_psnr.png" width="47.5%"><img src="fig/HEVCClass_D_msssim.png" width="50%">
 (*The reproduced results of this project may be slightly different from the results in the figures because of software version differences.)

+## Updated the Models Optimized for PSNR and MSSSIM
+We have uploaded the models trained for PSNR and MSSSIM separately to the website [pretrained models](https://drive.google.com/drive/folders/14KlBG9Hzxj9N54fcISqyA4F97k91VU2v?usp=sharing).
+The corresponding test results can be found in the folder "logs".

 ## Acknowledgment
 This project is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI) and [PyTorchVideoCompression](https://github.com/ZhihaoHu/PyTorchVideoCompression).